 - Preparation commences a maximum of 4 hours before the start of the function.
 Thirty minutes may be added for the learners to eat and get dressed.
 Preparation of the food, the venue, setting the tables and other relevant preparation should take place during this time.
-No preparation of the venue, food or beverages should be done beforehand.
+No preparation of the venue, food or beverages should be done beforehand, except the marinating of tough meat for meat dishes, which can be done the day before in a class period.
 Cleaning of the venue may be done beforehand.
 Preparation starts in a clean venue. - Additional clearing up will take place after the guests have left.